HXintao/hxt_go/README.md

-This is a practice project for Git operations.
-This is an addtional line for testing commit rollback.
-This is an addtional line for commiting again after rollback.
+1、This is a practice project for Git operations.\n 2、This is an addtional line for testing commit rollback.\n 3、This is an addtional line for commiting again after rollback.\n